 San Miguel is a very small town located in the state of California.
 With a population of 3,172 people and just one neighborhood, San Miguel is the 603rd largest community in California.
-Much of the housing stock in San Miguel was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local San Miguel economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in San Miguel, where the median household income is $66,496.00.
+There's nothing like the smell of a brand new house, and in San Miguel, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to San Miguel, and putting down their money on brand new construction.
+San Miguel’s real estate is, on average, some of the newest in the nation.
+San Miguel does seem to be experiencing an influx of affluent people, because the median household income is $66,496.00.

 Housing costs in San Miguel are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-San Miguel is a blue-collar town, with 46.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, San Miguel is generally considered to be a blue-collar town.
+46.01% of the San Miguel workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, San Miguel is a town of service providers, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in San Miguel who work in farm management occupations (21.06%), food service (13.46%), and office and administrative support (11.41%).

 Another important characteristic of San Miguel is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-San Miguel is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, San Miguel doesn't have a public transportation system that people use for their commute.

 In San Miguel, just 12.61% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.